From employee to founder: these are the ultimate tips from Susanne Krehl

 The founder of Fabit was the first employee at Viafintech, which many still know as Barzahlen.
-Here, she tells us how she made the leap from start-up employee to company boss.
+Here she explains how she made the leap from start-up employee to company boss.

 Susanne Krehl looks back positively on the past few years.
-After a long time at Viafintech (formerly: Barzahlen), she took two big leaps at once: First, she quit and managed a big world trip even before Corona.
-Second, she founded Fabit.
+After a long time at Viafintech (formerly Barzahlen), she took two big leaps: firstly, she quit her job and managed a big trip around the world before coronavirus.
+Secondly, she founded Fabit.
 The start-up sees itself as a digital coach for better money management and has been on the market with its own app since last fall.
-In an interview, she explains why this leap is not always easy and what golden rules Krehl has followed.
+In this interview, she explains why this leap is not always easy and what golden rules Krehl has followed.

-Ms. Krehl, you've gone from employee to founder.
+Ms. Krehl, you went from being an employee to a founder.
 Do you feel more pressure today?

-At Viafintech, I already had a lot of freedom; I first built up communications and was then responsible for internationalization.
-I was the first in the team and trained others, so that was also "my baby."
-But with Fabit, it's something completely different now: I clearly feel this responsibility, but I'm also very happy to be able to make all the decisions the way I want today.
+At Viafintech I already had a lot of freedom, I first built up the communication and was then responsible for internationalization.
+I was the first in the team and trained others, so that was also "my baby".
+But now with Fabit it's something completely different: I clearly feel this responsibility, but I'm also very happy to be able to make all the decisions I want today.

 How many nights do you sleep through?

-Wouldn't you like to give up some of the typical tasks of a founder?
+Wouldn't you like to hand over a few typical tasks of a founder?

-Nobody likes to give notice.
-Fortunately, I haven't had to terminate anyone at Fabit yet.
-And I would like to hand over the analysis: To this day, I'm not an Excel fan and like to have other data put into presentable form.
+No one likes giving notice.
+Fortunately, I haven't had to fire anyone at Fabit yet.
+And I would like to hand over the analysis: I'm still not a fan of Excel and like to have other data put into a presentable form.

-When looking for the right co-founders, I went strongly by gut feeling
+When looking for the right co-founders, I went very much on gut feeling

 Susanne Krehl, Fabit

-When did you first develop the idea of founding your own company?
+When did you first have the idea of founding your own company?

-It was already during my time at Viafintech.
-Then I resigned in 2018 and first went on a world trip.
-I was then also in Australia, where there are low-income fintechs like "MyBudget" that many people use to clear their debts.
-That's when I thought for the first time: That would also be something for Germany.
-Because low-income is far too rarely the focus of fintechs today.
+It was during my time at Viafintech.
+Then I resigned in 2018 and went on a trip around the world.
+I also went to Australia, where there are low-income fintechs like MyBudget, which many people use to settle their debts.
+That was the first time I thought: that would also be something for Germany.
+After all, low incomes are far too rarely the focus of fintechs today.
 That's why Viafintech worked so well: Hardly anyone had this target group on their radar.

 You founded the company with Ralf-Michael Schmidt and Robert Heim.
 Did you also look at other partners?

-In the summer of 2020, I both looked for partners and thought again about whether the concept was the right one.
-I decided on the latter relatively soon.
-In the search for the right co-founders, I then went strongly by gut feeling.
-There were definitely some interested parties who were fully qualified, but my gut feeling was against it.
+In the summer of 2020, I was looking for partners and also thought again about whether the concept was the right one.
+I decided the latter relatively soon.
+When I was looking for the right co-founders, I went on gut instinct.
+There were a few interested parties who were fully qualified, but my gut feeling was against it.
 I would advise every founder to do the same: If it's not a 100 percent fit, then you shouldn't do it.
-Ralf and Robert not only complement my skill set perfectly, but are also great people.
+Ralf and Robert not only complement my skill set perfectly, they are also great people.

 Susanne Krehl was Viafintech's first employee.
 (Photo: Fabit)